chrisballinger/prosody-modules/mod_saslname/README.markdown

 Introduction
 ============

-This module implements the hostname advertising method from [XEP-0233].
+This module implements a manual method for advertsing the Kerberos principal name as per [XEP-0233].
+It could be used in conjection with a Kerberos authentication module.

 Configuration
 =============